How Can You Keep Kids’ Minds Sharp This Summer?

 Introduce your children early to fun games to keep them engaged when learning about money and spending habits.

-Another great way to help kids learn about money, and build their financial confidence, is to play board games that involve money.
+A great way to help kids learn about money, and build their financial confidence, is to play board games that involve money.
 It’s not only a great way to introduce kids to money concepts such as counting, adding and subtracting and the cost to purchase something, but counts as quality family time too!

 Use Chores, Household Tasks and Playtime to Teach More